Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 Hours and Fees

 The summer schedule for the Lagazuoi Cable Car is from May 24 to October 10 and this depends on the weather conditions.
-A one-way ticket (you can hike up or down) on the cable car will cost you about 10 euro while a roundtrip ticket will cost about 15 euro.
 The cable car departs every fifteen minutes and the first run of the day starts at 9am.
-The last ride down is at 5pm and the ride only takes approximately three minutes.
+The last ride cable car is at 5pm and the ride only takes approximately three minutes.

 The Falzarego Pass is at 2117 meters (6946 feet).
 The Lagazuoi Cable Car goes up to 2762 meters (9062 feet).
 Dress appropriately as the weather atop Mount Lagazuoi can be quite different from down below.